Too few own the wealth of nations, too many own nothing.

-We have designed the Capital Homestead Act as a national economic agenda of monetary, tax and expanded ownership reforms to enable every person to become an independent owner of income-producing capital.
-Capital Homesteading starts by lifting unjust barriers to equal economic freedom, opportunity and power.
+We have designed the Economic Democracy Act (aka the Capital Homestead Act) as a national economic agenda of monetary, tax and expanded ownership reforms to enable every person to become an independent owner of income-producing capital.
+The Economic Democracy Act starts by lifting unjust barriers to equal economic freedom, opportunity and power.
 It institutionalizes capital ownership as a fundamental human rights by restructuring and democratizing our monetary, tax and other basic institutions.

 The Economic Democracy Act does this by reforming the central banking system to create new asset-backed money and interest-free credit for financing broadly owned, sustainable, private-sector growth.
 Insured capital credit would be made available on an equal annual basis to every citizen.
 Corporations and cooperatives would be encouraged to use this source for financing their new and transferred capital through citizen ownership vehicles like Capital Ownership Accounts (aka, Capital Homestead Accounts), Citizens Land Development Cooperatives, Homeowners Equity Corporations, and Justice-Based Employee Stock Ownership Plans.
 Read more >>